apostrophecms/starter-kit-assembly-essentials/README.md

 A sample `Dockerfile` is provided with this project and can be used for self-hosting.
 See also the provided `.dockerignore` file.

+This `Dockerfile` assumes you have obtained an Amazon S3 storage bucket and set up MongoDB hosting via MongoDB Atlas.
+The `Dockerfile` is designed to support running as many instances as you wish on separate servers and load-balancing them via a mechanism of your choice.

 Typical `build` and `run` commands look like:

 ```bash